 I shop more consciously and avoid unnecessarily packaged goods.
-I am a big friend of repairing valuable items.
-That is why I prefer manufacturing companies that not only pursue sustainable concepts with regard to the materials used, material procurement, production and efficient logistics (short delivery routes), but also design their products in such a way that wearing parts are interchangeable.
+I am a big fan of repairing valuable items.
+That is why I prefer manufacturing companies that not only pursue sustainable concepts with regard to the materials used, material procurement, production and efficient logistics (short delivery routes), but also design their products in such a way that wear parts can be replaced.

 Good industrial design is characterized by simplicity and repairability

-2 years ago I bought a plotter over 30 years old, with which I create artistic projects.
+2 years ago I bought a plotter that was over 30 years old and used to create artistic projects.
 These plotters have not been built since the early 90s.
-At that time, they were replaced by inkjet printers.
-My purchase for very little money is still going like clockwork after more than 30 years and is fascinatingly simple.
-It probably took a few weeks before I could control the "old" plotter with a PC from today, but in the end it worked.
+At that time they were replaced by the inkjet printers.
+My acquisition for very little money is still going "like clockwork" after more than 30 years and has a fascinatingly simple structure.
+It took a few weeks until I was able to control the "old" plotter with a PC from today, but in the end it worked.

-I have never owned a car and can easily get around Hamburg by public transport or by bike.
-If I do need a car, I borrow one or use car sharing offers.
-I also like to travel by train, not least because I can use the luxury gift “time” for good thoughts, and very importantly: for notes and sketches.
-Of course, one notebook for applied design and one for art always travel with you.
+I've never owned a car and I can easily get around Hamburg by public transport or by bike.
+If I do need a car, I rent one or use car sharing offers.
+I also enjoy traveling by train, not least because I can use the luxury item “time” that is given as a gift for good thoughts, and most importantly: for notes and sketches.
+It goes without saying that a notebook for applied design and one for art always travel with you.

 The special thing about my product design is that I prefer to leave it to others to evaluate or judge it

-I get my inspiration from all areas of applied and liberal arts, but also from everyday life.
-I find the exchange with colleagues, some of whom have a different background and career, to be very fruitful.
-I always want to keep my senses open on many sides, even for what would initially not arouse my interest.
-I also get inspiration when I design different things at the same time and get involved with them in various ways.
+I draw my inspiration from all areas of the applied and liberal arts, but also from everyday life.
+I find the exchange with colleagues, some of whom have a different background and career, very fruitful.
+I always want to keep my senses open in many ways, even for what would initially not arouse my interest on the surface.
+I also get inspiration when I design different things at the same time and get involved in them in various ways.
 This automatically creates synergies.